the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 This is the second chapter in the [Lyra Deep Dive](https://unrealist.org/lyra-part-1) series.

 ## What are Experiences?
-TODO: Mention that most of the code is in the `GameModes` folder
+TODO: Explain what Lyra Experiences are and be sure to mention that most of the code for this feature is in the `GameModes` folder.

 ## Source Code
 [View the source code for this chapter ❭](https://github.com/the-unrealist/lyra-deep-dive/tree/chapter2-experiences)